abhilashvrao/PreqinAssetManager/README.md

    - `dotnet run`

 4. Run React app:
+   - Navigate to client directory and run
+   - `cd client`
    - `npm run dev`

 5. Access the app in the browser:
    - `http://localhost:5173/`

+## Additional Note

+   - Running the `dotnet ef database update -p DataAccess -s API` command creates the database tables
+   - `DbInitializer` takes care of seeding the test data to the database.